razaibi/Wirup/README.md

 <priceBox></priceBox>
 ```

-Once you have created the textfile for your template, update the templates.json. **Add you page to the templates array** in the file and define the route on which you wish to seee it.
+Once you have created the textfile for your view, update the views.json. **Add you page to the views array** in the file and define the route on which you wish to seee it.

 ```json